vildealm/Project-3/README.md

 The page will reload if you make edits.<br />
 You will also see any lint errors in the console.

+## Known bugs

+For the buttons navigating forth and back, we are aware of the non functionality of «next» after searching for one specific user.
+Now, there is a button showing up, although it shouldn’t.
+If we had more time, we would have fixed this.
+In addition is the case sensitiveness for the search-field which is explained in " ## Filter"

 ### `npm test`